 Such conversations with native speakers are a very different kind of practice.
 In addition to dealing with vocabulary and grammar, you also have to manage your anxiety about speaking up in a foreign language you’re not sure about.
 (For practical tips check out our blog post:

 Preparation for a conversation in another language is a powerful tool.
 You can look up words and write them down, practice as much as you want in front of the mirror, and record yourself and playback.

 Hearing your own voice speaking a foreign language can be a little startling.
 And it can make you self-conscious about opening your mouth.

-A good way to get used to hearing your voice speaking French, German, Italian, etc. is to record yourself reading short pieces of text that you’ve been learning.
-The more you do it, the more natural your own foreign voice will seem.
+An excellent way to get used to hearing your voice speaking French, German, Italian, etc. is to record yourself reading short pieces of text that you’ve been learning.
+The more you do it; the more natural your foreign voice will seem.

 A real conversation is much more dynamic than interactive practice online.

 So much is going on at the same time.
 As you listen to your conversation partner and try to understand what the flow of sounds coming at you means, your mind is preparing a possible answer.

 Engaging in real conversations is pretty complicated.
 Preparing for them will help.
 Start with short conversations, and increase the length and difficulty incrementally.
 Remember, you are in charge of your learning.